dart-archive/angular.dart/DEVELOPER.md

 * [Node.js](http://nodejs.org): We use Node to run a development web server, run tests, and generate distributable files.
 We also use Node's Package Manager (`npm`).
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+You will need node v0.10.29+.

 ## Getting the Sources